HotelQuickly/WeAreHiring/open-positions/PHP.md

 ### How to apply?

 Do you want to enjoy some fun while working with us?
 Then check next steps in our [hiring process](https://github.com/HotelQuickly/WeAreHiring/blob/master/README.md#hiring-process).
-RTFM and apply by clicking on the big fat button.
+RTFM and apply.

 *No brogrammers / ninjas / rockstars, please.*